-Lack of Awareness.-A lack of awareness on the distribution of Pacific Lamprey and their preferred habitat use can have negative and unintended impacts to Pacific Lamprey when inchannel activities restoring habitat or passage for other species are implemented.
+Lack of Awareness.-A lack of awareness on the distribution of Pacific lamprey and their preferred habitat use can have negative and unintended impacts when in-channel activities restoring habitat or passage for other species are implemented.
 For example, dewatering a stream to replace a culvert may strand ammocoetes, and use of heavy equipment to dig out channels can remove ammocoetes from the channel (Streif 2009; USFWS 2010).

-Ocean Conditions.-Given that Pacific Lamprey spend up to several years at sea to increase in weight and length prior to returning to freshwater to reproduce, it follows that direct and indirect actions to this environment may significantly influence the population.
-Actions that greatly effect lamprey, their prey species, or that alter the pelagic or substrate habitats to depths up to 500 meters may alter population demographics (Orlov et al. 2008).
+Ocean Conditions.-Given that Pacific lamprey spend up to several years at sea to increase in weight and length prior to returning to freshwater to reproduce, it follows that direct and indirect actions to this environment may have significantly impacts.
+Actions that greatly effect lamprey, their prey species, or that alter the pelagic or substrate habitats to depths up to 500 meters may alter demographics (Orlov et al. 2008).

 3. What are the major impediments to implementation of recovery plans?
-Will Mainstem passage problems be resolved to enable sufficient numbers of adults to migrate into tributaries to initiate recovery in synchrony with translocation and habitat improvements such as ramps on low head dams and irrigation screens?
+Will mainstem passage problems be resolved to enable sufficient numbers of adults to migrate into tributaries to initiate recovery in synchrony with translocation and habitat improvements such as ramps on low head dams and irrigation screens?

-The major impediments to implementation of restoration plans for lamprey is lack of both funding and legal requirements to perform restoration actions.
-There is interest from a variety of Federal agencies, States, tribes, NGO's, universities, and Public Utility Districts to conserve lamprey and many actions are currently being planned and implemented though lack of resources impedes the progress of implemention.
+The major impediments to implementation of restoration plans for lamprey are lack of both funding and legal requirements to perform restoration actions.
+A variety of federal agencies, states, tribes, NGO's, universities, and public utility districts have interest in conserving lamprey, and many actions are currently being planned and implemented, but lack of resources impedes the progress of implementation.

-Both upstream passage for adults and downstream passage for larvae and juveniles is affected by the FCRPS and PUD dams.
+Both upstream passage for adults and downstream passage for larvae and juveniles is affected by mainstem and tributary dams.
 Adult lampreys have difficulty negotiating fish ladders designed for salmonids and studies have indicated that lamprey have difficulty at fishway entrances (Moser et al. 2005).
 Sharp corners, diffuser gratings, dead ends, high velocities, tailrace conditions, increased mortality from delays, count stations and fallback, orifices, lack of attachment points, trapping areas, transition zones, excessive energy use, temperature changes, lighting, unplanned maintenance and sound all have an impact on adult lamprey passage.
-Pacific Lamprey are less capable swimmers in high velocity flows when compared to salmon (Moser and Mesa 2009; Keefer et al. 2010).
-Nearly all salmon-based velocity criteria in the fish ladders may be too high for lamprey to navigate without repeated burst swimming, reattaching, and resting.
+Pacific lamprey are less capable swimmers in high velocity flows than salmon (Moser and Mesa 2009; Keefer et al. 2010).
+Nearly all salmon-based velocity criteria in fish ladders may be too high for lamprey to navigate without repeated burst swimming, reattaching, and resting.

-Pacific Lamprey macropthalmia have been observed to be routinely impinged on screens located in front of turbine intakes for Columbia River dams (Morsund and Bleich 2006).
+Pacific lamprey macrophthalmia have been observed to be routinely impinged on screens located in front of turbine intakes for Columbia River dams (Morsund and Bleich 2006).
 More than 20% of juvenile lampreys that approach powerhouses and encounter turbine intake screens are vulnerable to impingement (USACE 2009).
-Impingement on the screens can result in mortalities under certain conditions, and that a gap reduction from 0.32 to 0.18 cm virtually eliminated impingement (Moursund et al. 2003; Moursund and Bleich 2006).
+Impingement on the screens can result in mortalities under certain conditions, but a gap reduction from 0.32 to 0.18 cm virtually eliminated impingement (Moursund et al. 2003; Moursund and Bleich 2006).
 The USAOE has changed screen spacing criteria to address lampreys; however, due to the expense of approximately \$1 million dollars for replacement per screen it will be many years before the passage screens are replaced to meet lamprey criteria at most of the facilities (USACE 2009).
 Screen impingement, passage through turbines, pressure changes, the salmonid juvenile bypass system, transportation around the dams, passage through spillways, dead ends, tailrace conditions, bright lighting, loud sound, forebay hydraulic conditions, maintenance and cooling water screens were the potential threats identified for downstream migrants.